psifio/myslidifyPresentation/index.md

 ## Read-And-Delete

-1. Edit YAML front matter
+1. extra Edit YAML front matter
 2. Write using R Markdown
 3. Use an empty line followed by three dashes to separate slides!